json-schema-org/website/pages/CONTRIBUTING-docs.md

 ## Create a Pull Request

 To submit your work to review by the community, open a draft pull request to the `main` upstream branch, and add the issue your pull request solves.
-Add @benjagm as a reviewer of your pull request, and let us know in the #documentation Slack channel your pull request is ready for review.
+Add @json-schema-org/docs-team as a reviewer of your pull request, and let us know in the #documentation Slack channel your pull request is ready for review.

 The reviewers might ask for additional changes.
 When they approve your pull request, you can merge your changes into `main` and your contribution to the project will be complete!